-It's highly unlikely that we will fund projects with budgets that are dominated by capital costs.
+We will not fund projects with budgets that are dominated by capital costs.
 We would not expect to fund the costs of purchasing a vehicle, but we would pay for mileage costs on vehicles used by your staff and volunteers.